 - Do I compare my teen with her friends, cousins or siblings?

 - Do I overemphasise the importance of performing well in school?

 - Do I frequently force or coerce my teen into doing schoolwork?

 - Do I sign my teen up for classes or programmes without first seeking her consent?

-On their own, none of these behaviours will result in your teen hating school.
+On their own, none of these behaviours will result in you having a disrespectful teenager who hates school.